IMPORTANT – Please read!

-In the last few days concerns appeared in social media that some things don’t look right with Grupeer (possible scam), at least with some of their loan originators.
-In addition there are also reports of delayed withdrawals, including on my side (6 days already).
+In the last few weeks concerns appeared in social media that some things don’t look ok with Grupeer (possible scam), at least with some of their loan originators.
+There are also reports of delayed withdrawals, including on my side.

-In this post we will review Grupeer, one of the rising stars of the peer-to-peer lending industry.
+In this post we will review Grupeer, one of the rising platforms of the peer-to-peer lending industry.

 I will show you how to get started and provide you the best tips and tricks based on my own experience.
 I invest in Grupeer from 2017.